KILTprotocol/docs/docs/chain/collator.md

     - `keys` -> the public session key (`0xda3861a45e0197f3ca145c2c209f9126e5053fas503e459af4255cf8011d51010` in the example above)
     - `proof` -> the proof of ownership.
 It can be set to `0x00`

-Once the extrinsic is executed by the blockchain, the collator has now linked the new session key to its account and can start receiving rewards for producing new blocks.

 ![](/img/chain/session-setKeys.png)

+Once the extrinsic is executed, the collator has linked the new session key to its account and can start receiving rewards for producing new blocks.

 :::info